tex0gen/generator-spinwp/README.md

 By default, it'll select `https://github.com/tex0gen/bootstrap5-wordpress-theme` as the theme to use.
 You can change this in `generators/index.js` by replacing the URL to another git repo.

 ## Using
-Run `yo spinwp` and follow on-screen instructions.
+Run `yo spinwp` in your terminal when navigated to your root htdocs directory and follow on-screen instructions.
 Job done!